mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person:** So the karma in life influences how strong these forces are enacting?

 **Katagiri Roshi:** Sure.
 In many ways.
 But only if the times and opportunities are ripe and conditions arranged.
-Dogen’s memorial day and his day off are set up, and then karma starts to work.
+Dōgen’s memorial day and his day off are set up, and then karma starts to work.
 [Which way] would you like?
 You want to go to a movie, or you want go to Eiheiji monastery?

 **Same person:** How then are those conditions separate from the mind, if karma is involved?
 I mean, things don’t happen randomly.